Okinoumi Ayumi: Retirement

 Okinoumi withdrew from the January 2023 tournament after he was defeated in his first five matches.
 On the day of his withdrawal the Sanin Chūō Shimpō newspaper reported that Okinoumi had decided to retire.
 His retirement was confirmed by the Japan Sumo Association the next day, on 14 January 2023.
 At the time of his retirement he was the second-oldest active wrestler in the top two divisions behind Tamawashi.
 At his retirement press conference, Okinoumi said that for several years he had to rely on mental strength to overcome his inability to perform his style of sumo and that it had recently become too exhausting.

 Okinoumi finished his career with a total of 75 tournaments ranked in the top division, eight of them in san'yaku.
 He had acquired toshiyori kabu, or elder stock, in the Sumo Association prior to his retirement.
 He is now a coach under the name of Kimigahama-oyakata.
+He opened his own Twitter account on the day of his retirement, as he was no longer subject to the Sumo Association's SNS ban.

-Okinoumi opened his own Twitter account on the day of his retirement, as he was no longer subject to the Sumo Association's SNS ban.
-His danpatsu-shiki (retirement ceremony) has been scheduled for 30 September 2023 at the Ryōgoku Kokugikan.
+On 30 September 2023 Okinoumi's danpatsu-shiki (retirement ceremony) was held at the Ryōgoku Kokugikan.
+About 300 people took turns in the ceremonial snipping of Okinoumi's ōichōmage before the final cut was made by his stablemaster and Sumo Association chairman Hakkaku.
+During the ceremony, Okinoumi's final match was held against his sandanme-ranked stablemate Okinofuji, who is also from Okinoumi's home town of Okinoshima.
+The matches were held in a traditional sumo style unique to Okinoshima called okikoten-zumō, which involved ringside spectators throwing generous amounts of salt toward the competitors as a method of encouragement.